Academic Freedom FAQs

 - Faculty members are not shielded from challenges or disagreements with their educational philosophy and practices from colleagues or students.

-- Intentionally disrupting a talk or performance is inconsistent with the principles of academic freedom.
+- Intentionally disrupting a talk or performance is inconsistent with the principles

 While both academic freedom and freedom of speech aim to protect the expression of ideas, they differ in principles and contexts.
 Academic freedom is a professional right grounded in disciplinary expertise, recognized within specific fields or communities of inquiry.
 In contrast, freedom of speech is an individual right that protects a person’s ability to express ideas in the public sphere, regardless of the truth or falsity of those ideas, shielding them from government interference based on their opinions or expressions.

-Here are some examples that illustrate the boundaries of academic freedom and how it differs from freedom of speech:
+Below are some examples that illustrate the boundaries of academic freedom and how

 Teaching Contradictory Information